isaacnmm/pestpolicy-hugo2XX/content/posts/does-acetone-remove-paint/index.md

 garage
 that's painted in some odd Rust-Oleum color?
 So, you're wondering, "does [acetone](https://pestpolicy.com/can-you-clean-hvlp-with-acetone/) remove paint?"
 The painting has no clear coat but offers excellent corrosion resistance and color retention.

 *In brief, YES, Acetone (a solvent) removes acrylic paint, enamels, and oil-based paints (both dry and fresh).
-It'll lift the mineral spirits and dry fast as you spin and shake the brush.�*
+It'll lift the mineral spirits and dry fast as you spin and shake the brush.*
 *Acetone, as an ingredient, is used to remove paint and varnish.
-It'll take off the paint right off when you pour it directly on your painted surfaces.�*
+It'll take off the paint right off when you pour it directly on your painted surfaces.*
 *When you get your paint ruined, you spray the acetone on the painting, and it'll merely clean it.
-Acetone is neither HAP nor VOC and hence it's usable both for cleaning or clearing your finishes.�*
+Acetone is neither HAP nor VOC and hence it's usable both for cleaning or clearing your finishes.*
 ## Details: Does Acetone Remove Paint?
 Although acetone has some strong odor, it's not toxic since it'll only lead to some moderate irritation on your central nervous system.
 See Also:
 [Stain Pressure Treated Wood](https://pestpolicy.com/how-to-stain-pressure-treated-wood/)